 - Click here to download a map of the Monroe North Refreshment Area.

 - Click here to download a map of the Bridge Street Refreshment Area.

 Downtown Grand Rapids Inc. manages the Refreshment Area in partnership with the City of Grand Rapids and participating businesses.

 - Drink from designated Refreshment containers only

 - Stay within the designated Refreshment Area.
 Look for signs indicating boundaries.

 - Do not carry Refreshments into businesses.
 They must remain outdoors.

 Note: All State of Michigan and City of Grand Rapids laws apply, including but not limited to those prohibiting public intoxication, impaired driving, open containers and serving alcohol to minors.

-The City of Grand Rapids and Michigan Liquor Control Commission have approved the following establishments to serve the Refreshment Areas, as of August 2020.
+The City of Grand Rapids and Michigan Liquor Control Commission, to the best of our knowledge, have approved the following establishments to serve the Refreshment Areas, as of March 2021.